covcom/205CDE/labs/15 RESTful API/worksheet.md

 Notice that this is not a REST API itself, it is just a demonstration how to construct HTTP requests in PHP.

 But because we are making an application, we will allow the user to tell a location name, and make our program to find the coordinates, and use them to find out photos from Instagram.
-The file is index.html.
+The file is test.php in the directory named "php".
 ```html
 <!DOCTYPE html>
 <html lang="en">